cscetbon/casskop/Readme.md

 using the SDK CLI, setting up the RBAC, deploying the operator and creating a Cassandra cluster.

-You can find this in the [Developer section](/casskop/docs/8_contributing/1_developer_guide)
+You can find this in the [Developer section](https://cscetbon.github.io/casskop/docs/contributing/developer_guide)

 # Contacts

-You can contact the team with our mailing-list prj.casskop.support@list.orangeportails.net and join our slack https://casskop.slack.com (request sent to that ML)
+You can contact the team on our slack https://casskop.slack.com (request sent to that ML)

 # License